javacc/javacc/docs/faq.md

   < ~[] >
 }

-// when */ is seen in the IN_COMMENT state
-// skip it and switch back to the DEFAULT state
+// when */ is seen in the IN_COMMENT state, skip it and switch back to the DEFAULT state
 < IN_COMMENT > SKIP : {
   "*/": DEFAULT
 }